On the local \'etale fundamental group of KLT threefold singularities: On the structure of tame covers via local tame fundamental groups

 The following result will be useful in \autoref{sec.finiteness}. \begin{corollary} With the same hypothesis as in \autoref{thm.InversionAbhyankar}, set $U' \coloneqq U_{\mathrm{reg}} \smallsetminus P$.
 Additionally, suppose that $P$ contains all closed points of $U$.
 Then, $V_{U'} \to {U'}$ is a connected $\bm{\mu}_{e}$-torsor in the sense of \cite[III, \S4]{MilneEtaleCohomology} (i.e. a torsor in the fppf or flat topology). \end{corollary} \begin{proof} Since $P$ contains all closed points of $U$, $P \cap U_{\mathrm{reg}}$ contains all the closed points of $U_{\mathrm{reg}}$.\footnote{Indeed, a closed point of $U_{\mathrm{reg}}$ is necessarily a closed point of $U$ by \cite[\href{https://stacks.math.columbia.edu/tag/07P8}{Tag 07P8}]{stacks-project} (or directly by \cite[\href{https://stacks.math.columbia.edu/tag/0541}{Tag 0541}]{stacks-project} and the fact that the Zariski closure of a point is irreducible).} Applying \autoref{thm.InversionAbhyankar}, we find an \'etale covering $\{W_i \to U_\mathrm{reg}\}_{i \in I}$ such that $f_{W_i}\: V_{W_i} \to W_i$ is a Kummer cover of degree $e$.
 In particular, the pullback of $f_{W_i}$ to $U'$ is a $\bm{\mu}_e$-torsor.
 Since these torsors are all induced by a morphism $f\: V \to U$ they clearly glue.
 Finally, we observe that connectedness follows from normality. \end{proof}

 \begin{remark} Let $Y \to X$ be a connected $\bm{\mu}_e$-torsor (in the flat topology) with $X$, $Y$ normal integral schemes.
 We may use Kummer theory to describe $Y \to X$ in terms of cyclic covers; see \cite[III, \S4]{MilneEtaleCohomology}.
-Indeed, we have that there exists a line bundle $\sL$ on $X$ of index $e$ so that $Y \to X$ is isomorphic to the cyclic cover $\Spec_X \bigoplus_{i=0}^{e-1} \sL^i \to X$.
+Indeed, we have that there exists an invertible sheaf $\sL$ on $X$ of index $e$ such that $Y \to X$ is isomorphic to a cyclic cover $\Spec_X \bigoplus_{i=0}^{e-1} \sL^i \to X$.
 In particular, if the Picard group of $X$ is finitely generated, $e$ cannot be arbitrarily large. \end{remark}